nodejs/node/doc/api/stream.markdown

 #### Example: SimpleProtocol v1 (Sub-optimal)

-This is similar to the `parseHeader` function described above, but implemented as a custom stream.
+This is similar to the `parseHeader` function described [here](#stream_readable_unshift_chunk), but implemented as a custom stream.
 Also, note that this implementation does not convert the incoming data to a string.

 However, this would be better implemented as a [Transform][] stream.
-See below for a better implementation.
+See [SimpleProtocol v2][] for a better implementation.

 ```javascript
 // A parser for a simple data protocol.